biannak6288/independent-study/sass/entries/entry8.md

-# Entry 8: The Project is Finished
+# Entry 8: The Project is ALMOST Finished

 Hello Friends!
 We are back with another journal entry about my wonderful topic: SASS.
 I was once again away for a little while during this week, therefore I wasn't able to work on the project verry much.
 However, I took part in certain changes and they are very much effective in terms of